Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Introduction

 Despite the fact ${\cal X}$ and $Y$ have different dimensions, the ${\rm T}$-equivariant A-model on ${\cal X}$ and the B-model on $Y$ with potential $W$ give rise to equivalent topological string theories.
 Equivariant topological mirror symmetry that relates them is Theorem \ref{t:7}.
 The theorem follows from reconstruction theory of Givental \cite{GT} and Teleman \cite{Teleman}, and the fact that quantum differential equation of equivariant Gromov-Witten theory on ${\cal X}$ \cite{Danilenko} coincides with an analogous flatness equation in the B-model on $Y$ with potential $W$.
 They both coincide with the Knizhnik-Zamolodchikov equation of $\Lfgh$.

-The second approach to categorification of $U_{\fq}(^L{\fg})$ link invariants is based on ${\MDy}$, the category of A-branes on $Y$ with potential $W$. ${\MDy}$ is the derived Fukaya-Seidel category described in \cite{Seidel}, defined using the usual Floer theory approach to the A-model, except that $W$ is a multi-valued holomorphic function on $Y$.
+The second approach to categorification of $U_{\fq}(^L{\fg})$ link invariants is based on ${\MDy}$, the category of A-branes on $Y$ with potential $W$. ${\MDy}$ is the derived Fukaya-Seidel category, the basic flavors of which are described in \cite{Seidel}.
+It is defined using the usual Floer theory approach to the A-model, except that $W$ is a multi-valued holomorphic function on $Y$.
 This introduces equivariant gradings in the theory, in particular a grade related to ${\fq}$.
 An equivariant category of A-branes of this kind is not new \cite{SeidelSolomon}, but it appears unexplored.
-In any case, it is a simple modification of the familiar theory.
-(Both $\MDX$ and $\MDy$ are equipped to describe links not just in ${\mathbb R}^3$ but in ${\mathbb R}^2\times S^1$ as well, for which the equivariant grades other than ${\fq}$ become relevant.)
+In any case, equivariance is a simple modification of familiar theories.
+Both $\MDX$ and $\MDy$ are equipped to describe links not just in ${\mathbb R}^3$ but in ${\mathbb R}^2\times S^1$ as well, for which the equivariant grades other than ${\fq}$ become relevant.

 Equivariant homological mirror symmetry relating ${\MDX}$ and ${\MDy}$ is not an equivalence of categories, just as ${\MDX}$ and ${\MDx}$ are not equivalent.
 It does however what mirror symmetry does, which is to give a correspondence of branes and the Homs's between them that recover one theory from the other.
-Given homological mirror symmetry relating ${\MDx}$ and ${\MDy}$, the statement of equivariant homological mirror symmetry is Theorem \ref{t:four}.
-Equivariant homological mirror symmetry leads to an A-model-based approach to the knot categorification problem, which is both new and surprisingly simpler than that based on $\MDX$.
+Given homological mirror symmetry relating ${\MDX}$ and ${\MDY}$, which is proven in \cite{ADZ}, its downstairs counterpart, and the statement of equivariant homological mirror symmetry, which is Theorem \ref{t:four}, both follow.
+Equivariant homological mirror symmetry leads to an A-model-based approach to the knot categorification problem, which is new.